What Is Hair Loss?

 - sore throat

-These surgical remedies for baldness tend to be expensive and carry risks, including:
+These surgical remedies for baldness tend to be expensive, and they

 - patchy hair growth

 Your graft might also not take, meaning that you would need to

 How Can I Prevent Hair Loss?

 There are things you can

 do to prevent further hair loss.
 Don’t wear tight hairstyles like braids,